ebkalderon/ebkalderon.github.io/content/blog/2022-11-21-downloading-html5-games/index.md

 ## TL;DR

-Below is a summary of the steps it ultimately took to download the HTML5 game and get it to run locally on my machine:
+Below is the final set of steps I eventually arrived at to download and run the game offline:

 1. Install Python 3 and Ruby, if you don't already have them on your machine.
 2. Confirm there exists a [Wayback Machine] capture of the HTML5 game you would